tien-le/spark-and-python/README.md

 # Step by step for Machine Learning with pyspark (simple outline)

+# B1: Create SparkSession

+# B2: Load input corpus
+# 'cruise_ship_info.csv'

+# B3: Show overview of input corpus
+## Schema

+## Description

+## The column names

 ## Sample Data

-## Load input corpus

-## Print the Schema of the DataFrame

-## Description of input corpus

-## The column names

-## Show head 2 lines

 ## Print each item in the first line

-## Setting Up DataFrame for Machine Learning
-A few things we need to do before Spark can accept the data!
-It needs to be in the form of two columns **("label","features")** --> Import VectorAssembler
+# B4: Data Preprocessing

+## Deal with the categorical variable
+Using StringIndexer

+# B5: Create VectorAssembler for 'features'

-## Split to training set and testing set
+# B6: Split Full Data to Training set & Testing set

+# B7: Train & Test Phase

-## Create a Linear Regression Model object
+## Create Model object

-## Fit the model to the data
+## Fit the model to data

-## Print the coefficients and intercept for ML method
+## Print coefficients and intercept for ML model (if needed)

+## Evaluate the model based on the testing set

 ## Show residuals after evaluating testing set

-## Print MSE, RMSE and r2 of training set and after evaluating testing set
+## Show the relative scores of training set and after evaluating testing set
+### Regression Model: MSE, RMSE, R2

+### Show the correlation between 2-variable features
+Using function corr in pyspark.sql.functions

+### Classification Model: Precision, Recall, F1